 3. Most shops, city services, and cafes close in the afternoon, usually before 5 pm

-This is true for all cities and towns across the country.
-If you’re from the United States where many places are open late (or 24 hours) to accommodate the 9-5 worker, this will take some getting used to.
+You’ll come across this in most cities and towns across the country.
+If you’re from the US, where many places are open late (or 24 hours) to accommodate 9-5 workers, this will take some getting used to.

 Plan to run errands, mail postcards, or get coffee earlier in the day.
 However, grocery stores and most restaurants stay open until 9 pm or later.